Electric Field Distortions in Surface Ion Traps with Integrated Nanophotonics: Results

 Figure \ref{fig:radial_ITO_phase_Erf_minimum_norm} shows the residual amplitude of $E_\mathrm{rf,r}$ at its minimum as a function of the TCO conductivity for varying aperture widths $w_\mathrm{a}$.
 The residual amplitude exhibits distinct behavior across different conductivity regimes.
 At low conductivities (below 1 S/m) with $w_\mathrm{a}>$ 50 $\mathrm{\mu}$m, $E_\mathrm{rf,r}$ exhibits a significant residual amplitude at its minimum.
 This arises from the mismatch in conductivity and thickness between the gold and TCO coatings, which induces a phase delay in the RF electrode and results in a non-vanishing field amplitude at the $E_\mathrm{rf,r}$ minimum.
 As the conductivity decreases further to $10^{-3}$ S/m, where the aperture effectively behaves as if it had no TCO coating, the residual amplitude converges to a maximum.
 This indicates that the cut-through in the RF electrode created by the aperture introduces strong phase distortions (for $w_\mathrm{a}>$ 50 $\mathrm{\mu}$m), resulting in a residual $E_\mathrm{rf,r}$ minimum that can not be fully compensated.
 Conversely, increasing TCO conductivity reduces the residual field amplitude.
 When the conductivity reaches the value of commonly used ITO or matches that of gold, the residual amplitude vanishes for all aperture widths.
 This indicates that the phase delay due to thickness differences between the TCO and gold is negligible.

 To summarize the effect of TCO, our findings indicate that the effect of the conductivity of the TCO on the RF field can be neglected over a large range from 10 S/m to $10^{8}$ S/m.
-This can be explained by modeling the TCO covering the aperture and the gold on its sides as impedances connected in parallel.
-In this model, the gold provides a highly conductive path with negligible resistance compared to the TCO.
-As the gold dominates the total impedance, the TCO's conductivity has minimal impact on RF field if it is $>10$ S/m.
+The observed conductivity threshold on the order of $10~\mathrm{S/m}$ may be qualitatively interpreted by modeling the ITO patch as a resistance element embedded in a capacitive network formed by the surrounding gold electrodes and dielectric layers.
+Whether the ITO patch follows the RF potential of the surrounding gold electrode is governed by the effective charging dynamics of the ITO patch.
+For lower conductivity, this charging time becomes longer than the RF period, such that the patch cannot fully follow the RF drive, whereas for sufficiently high conductivity the patch potential approximately follows the RF drive, thereby suppressing field distortions.
+However, a detailed quantitative analysis of the underlying impedance network is beyond the scope of the present work.
 The conductivity and the thickness of the commonly used ITO layers are adequate to mitigate significant RF field distortion without introducing a phase shift in the RF electrode.
 However, the topography of the surface electrodes with apertures prevents a complete elimination of the RF field distortion.